hyriver/pygeohydro/docs/paper.md

 ---
-title: 'Hydrodata: A portal to hydrology and climatology data through Python'
+title: 'PyGeoHydro: A portal to hydrology and climatology data through Python'
 tags:
   - Python
   - hydrology